JDBC Driver

 string |

 Host name of the Kerberos service.
-If nothing is specified, the host name of the connections string will be used as default |
+Default: the host name in the connection string |

 kerberosservicename